-HDD An abbreviation of Hard Disk Drive; in this document, indicates the HDD installed in the TOE if simply described "HDD."
+HDD An abbreviation of Hard Disk Drive; in this document, it indicates the HDD installed in the TOE if simply described as "HDD."
 IPsec Secure Architecture for Internet Protocol; a protocol that provides the functions of data tampering prevention and data confidentiality with IP packets traffic using cryptographic technology.
 MFP An abbreviation of a digital multifunctional product.
 PSTN An abbreviation of Public Switched Telephone Networks.
-S/MIME Secure / Multipurpose Internet Mail Extensions; a standard system.
+S/MIME Secure / Multipurpose Internet Mail Extensions; a standard for e-mail encryption and digital signatures with a public key system.